 New agreement for exchanges for students and staff

 Do you want to formalise a contact or cooperation with another educational institution?
-Contact the International Students Office (ISO) at the Division of Student Affairs and Learning Development for advice and support.
+Contact the Mobility Team at the Division of Educational Affairs for advice and support.

 Things to consider when you want to start a new cooperation agreement

 When you are thinking about applying for financial support from the EU or the Nordic Council of Ministers, make use of the information and instructions documents that are available.
 It is important that you at an early stage know what the department/faculty/SLU becomes required to and that there is a clear and concise plan for the financing of the suggested cooperation.
-There is for instance a supportive document about Erasmus Mundus agreements written by the legal division at SLU.
+The Legal Affairs Unit provides support and advice to the university management, the university administration as well as teachers and researchers.
+There are for instance supportive documents written by the legal division at SLU.
 Always establish the support from the faculty before proceeding with the cooperation.

-Contact the Division of Student Affairs and Learning Development (SUS) for support with the administrative parts of the application.
-An EU application often includes support from staff at the offices for admission, degree certificates, legal division and International Students Office.
-Staff in charge of mobility agreements can assist with providing the necessary documents.
+Contact the Division of Educational Affairs for support with the administrative parts of the application.
+An EU application often includes support from staff at the offices for admission, degree certificates, and legal division.
+Staffin charge of mobility agreements can assist with providing the necessary documents.

-Applications to the EU and Nordic Council of Ministers needs to be signed by the organisations’ legal representative.
-At SLU, this is the vice-chancellor or the deputy vice-chancellor.
-The potential project/cooperation shall be presented for the legal representative before the signing of the application, and therefore all applications should first be consulted with the Division of Student Affairs and Learning Development and the SLU legal division.
+Applications to the EU and Nordic Council of Ministers need to be signed by the organisations’ legal representative.
+At SLU, this is the Vice-Chancellor or the Deputy Vice-Chancellor.
+The potential project/cooperation shall be presented for the legal representative before the signing of the application, and therefore all applications should first be consulted with the Division of Educational Affairs and the SLULegal Affairs Unit. .

 All applications must be archived.

-For more information about starting a new exchange agreement read the minutes from the REB meeting in January 2014 (in Swedish).
+For more information about starting a new exchange agreement read the minutes from the REB meeting in January 2014.

 To expand an agreement